Breadcrumb

 The subject interview will typically cover the following:

-• Some very brief aural tests (such as chords, intervals, rhythms) and keyboard tests (such as harmonising a melodic phrase, and playing cadences in different keys).
-Advanced piano skills are not necessary here and candidates who are not primarily pianists should not feel discouraged!
+- Some very brief aural tests (describing chords, intervals, rhythms) and keyboard tests (such as playing cadences in different keys).
+Advanced piano skills are not necessary and candidates who are not primarily pianists should not feel discouraged!

 Typical conditional offers